Graviton-Code-Editor/website/docs/dev/guides/building.md

 npm start
 ```

-If shows an empty dark screen just wait.
+If it shows an empty dark screen just wait.

 ## Building the installer

-For Windows, Linux(deb,AppImage,rpm) and MacOS:
+For Windows, Linux(deb, AppImage, rpm) and MacOS:

 ```shell
 npm run build